 Colors are important, and are challenging to master!
 Ugly maps, like the one we showed you at the end of the last lesson, are not hard to find.
 You can probably think of several maps you’ve seen that make you cringe.
 At the same time, you can likely think of many beautiful maps.
 One major component that makes a beautiful map beautiful is the color choices made for that map.

 Learning how to pick good colors for your data and basemaps can be challenging, and applying color principles is sometimes hard to do.
 Selecting good colors for data visualization has it’s roots in math and color theory.
 It can get complex quickly - we won’t get in to it now - but it is also very interesting.
-If you are interested, you can check out a few different articles to get started, and feel free to explore more on your own!
+If you are interested, you can check out Tilemill tips for using colors guide to get started, and feel free to explore more on your own!

 For now, we are going to get our feet wet by looking at color in practice.